 Custom holdings allow you to organize and customize library holdings displays to improve access to the OCLC symbols of your preferred lenders.

-Direct Request automates your ILL request process; it automatically sends patron-generated ILL requests created in your system to WorldCat Resource Sharing.
+Automated Request Manager (formerly Direct Request Profiles) automates your ILL request process; it automatically sends patron-generated ILL requests created in your system to WorldShare ILL.

 Per-Article Purchase Settings